e-sensing/sits/README.md

 #### R packages used in sits

-The authors acknowledge the contributions of Marius Appel, Tim Appelhans, Henrik Bengtsson, Matt Dowle, Robert Hijmans, Edzer Pebesma, and Ron Wehrens, respectively chief developers of the packages “gdalcubes”, “mapview”, “data.table”, “terra/raster”, “sf”/“stars”, and “kohonen”.
-The code in “sits” is also much indebted to the work of the RStudio team, including the “tidyverse” and the “furrr” and “keras” packages.
-We also thank Charlotte Pelletier and Hassan Fawaz for sharing the python code that has been reused for the “TempCNN” and “ResNet” machine learning models.
+The authors are thankful for the contributions of Marius Appel, Tim Appelhans, Henrik Bengtsson, Robert Hijmans, Edzer Pebesma, and Ron Wehrens, respectively chief developers of the packages `gdalcubes`, `leafem`, `data.table`, `terra/raster`, `sf`/`stars`, and `kohonen`.
+The `sits` package is also much indebted to the work of the RStudio team, including the `tidyverse` and the `keras` packages.
+We thank Charlotte Pelletier and Hassan Fawaz for sharing the python code that has been reused for the TempCNN and ResNet machine learning models.
+We recognise the importance of the work by Chris Holmes and Mattias Mohr on the STAC specification and API.

+## Acknowledgements and Financial Support

+This research was supported by the Amazon Fund through the financial collaboration of the Brazilian Development Bank (BNDES) and the Foundation for Science, Technology and Space Applications (FUNCATE), process 17.2.0536.1.
+We also acknowledge support from Coordenação de Aperfeiçoamento de Pessoal de Nível Superior-Brasil (CAPES) and from the Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq).
+Additional funding was provided by the São Paulo State Foundation (FAPESP) under eScience Program grant 2014/08398-6.
+This work is also supported by the International Climate Initiative of the Germany Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (IKI) under grant 17-III-084- Global-A-RESTORE+ (“RESTORE+:
+Addressing Landscape Restoration on Degraded Land in Indonesia and Brazil”).

 ## How to contribute